webignition/bas-spec/docs/tutorial-terminology.rst

 A test will verify one small, precise, exact piece of functionality.
 It does so by performing a sequence of actions and then executing a series of assertions.

-An action is something that an end user can do in a browser, such as visit a URL, click on link, enter text into a field or submit a form.
+An action is something that an end user can do in a browser, such as visit a URL, click on a link, enter text into a field or submit a form.

 An assertion is statement of fact that we want to demonstrate to be either correct or incorrect (true or false).